kaspermunck/kaspermunck.github.com/_posts/2013-04-12-running-kiwi-specs-with-travis-ci.md

     sudo xcodebuild install DSTROOT=/ INSTALL_PATH=/usr/local/bin

 Now, follow the installation guide in XcodeTest's README.
 Beware,  `build_and_run_unit_tests.sh` [might need to be tweeked](https://gist.github.com/kaspermunck/5375284) in order to make it work with Kiwi, since we installed it with CocoaPods and are therefore using a workspace.

-Run the tests again with XcodeTest:
+OK, now run the tests again with XcodeTest:

     ./build_and_run_unit_tests.sh MyApp MyAppTests

 You should see it build, open the simulator and run the tests (both application and logic) without any problems.
 For the sake of verification, break and fix your tests a few times to see that it works properly.

-## Travis-CI
+### Travis-CI

-Now that we have all kinds of unit tests running from the command line, we are ready to move on.
+Now that we have both application- and logic unit tests running from the command line, we are ready to move on.
 [Travis-CI](http://travis-ci.org) is free, hosted [continuos integration](http://en.wikipedia.org/wiki/Continuous_integration) for open source projects.

 Basically, you sign up with your Github account and select which repos you want it to monitor.
 Everytime you push to those repos, Travis will build and notify you if anything went wrong.
 Best of all: [It is highly customizable](http://about.travis-ci.org/docs/user/build-configuration/) and it does a lot of stuff for automatically (for example runs `pod install` prior to all builds if a Podfile exists).